SZDRAGER/Brain-games/README.md

 * __brain-even__

-You need to answer whether a given number is even or not.
+You have to answer whether a given number is even or not.

 ![brain-even](/gif/brain-even.gif)

 * __brain-calc__

-Addition, subtraction or multiplication of two random integers.
+You have to calculate aYou have to do addition, subtraction or multiplication of two random integers.

 ![brain-calc](/gif/brain-calc.gif)